TheMR-777/TheMR-777/cv-dataset.md

   - Established new security standards exceeding industry requirements

 #### Quantifiable Achievements
-- **Productivity Impact:** Transformed team productivity by 200% through Employee Monitoring Suite
+- **Flagship Impact:** The Employee Monitoring Suite—engineered solo—became a cornerstone of ACE operations, credited with a 200% productivity increase and recognized by executives as a model of in-house innovation
 - **Security Enhancement:** Reduced security vulnerabilities by implementing world-class protection mechanisms
 - **Scope Expansion:** Multiplied ERP project value by transforming single-company tool to multi-company platform
 - **Executive Recognition:** Received direct commendation from CTO for architectural innovations